peltonsolutions/laravel-ownerable/README.md

 Laravel Ownerable, developed by Pelton Solutions, can be used to help make certain classes owned by other classes.
 For example, in a tenant system, where a BlogPost might be owned by an Account.
-It automatically assigns the owner and requires the owner when the owned class is queried. - test
+It automatically assigns the owner and requires the owner when the owned class is queried.

 ## Install